jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 # Additional Use Case Launcher Systems
 Most of the work for this design is in defining the interfaces, providing the test doubles and testing the `Warrior`.
 Adding more `LauncherSystems` is trivial once the foundations have been laid.

-Since this pattern is about creating `LauncherSystems`, their implementations only contain print statements that describe what they would do rather than provide an actual implementation.
+Since this pattern is about creating `LauncherSystems`, the additional concrete class implementations only contain print statements that describe what they would do rather than provide an actual implementation.
 In an actual application, each of these methods would have more sophisticated implementations with accompaning automated tests.
 Print statements keep the example small, while still conveying different text-specified behaviors for each `LauncherSystem`.

 Nothing in the design or implementation changes above the horizontal dashed red line.
 The Abstract portion of the design does not depend upon nor know about the concrete elements below it.